madrisan/nagios-plugins-linux/README.md

 After `./configure` has completed successfully run `make install` and you're done!

-You can also run the (still incomplete) set of bundled tests by entering the command `make check` and, if the llvm tool `scan-build` is installed on your system, a `make -C tests check-clang-checker` to get a static code analysis report (for developers only).
+You can also run the (still incomplete) set of bundled unit tests by entering the command `make check` (or `VERBOSE=1 make check`) and, if the llvm tool `scan-build` is installed on your system, a `make -C tests check-clang-checker` to get a static code analysis report (for developers only).

 ## Supported Platforms